Nicocovi/TestRepo/KommDM/README.md

 ##### API Calls

-The API calls have been implemented in the Main service.
+Only the necessary (as the questions or offerings) API calls have been implemented in the main controller.
-For more details: src/services/main/main.service.js
+For more details: Motorjourney-Angular/static/js/motor_journey.js

 ### Deployment and Configuration